isomerpages/nlb-mobile-guide/spotlight/career-in-focus/2021-04-06-interacting-with-others-01.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>
 ---
-<p>The new normal of working from home with remote teams have revolutionised our workplaces.
+<p>The new normal of working from home with remote teams has revolutionised our workplaces.
 With fewer physical interactions and teams becoming increasingly diverse, effective communication skills are more vital than ever to build collaborative and inclusive work cultures.
 Here is a list of books, articles and videos that we hope will provide some guidance on working with others in the new normal.</p>

 <h4>Articles</h4>

 <h5>1. <a href="https://www.forbes.com/sites/forbescoachescouncil/2020/01/08/to-communicate-more-effectively-in-the-workplace-employ-these-two-questions/?sh=25f6d76f70de">To Communicate More Effectively In The Workplace, Employ These Two Questions</a><br/>
 <i>Katharina Schmidt.</i> Published on Forbes on 8 Jan 2020.</h5>
-<p>Katharina Schmidt, an executive coach shares that an obstacle to communicating clearly and accurately is how we each translate messages differently at a neurological level.
+<p>Katharina Schmidt, an executive coach, shares that an obstacle to communicating clearly and accurately is how we each translate messages differently at a neurological level.
 In this article, she shares how two questions can be asked to overcome this latent barrier and foster more effective communication.</p>

 <h5>2. <a href="https://ideas.ted.com/7-ways-to-be-a-better-communicator-by-tweaking-your-body-language/">7 Ways to Be a Better Communicator — by Tweaking Your Body Language</a><br/>
 <i>Abhimanyu Das.</i> Published on IDEAS.TED.COM on 25 Feb 2020.</h5>